-(h)(1) Non-licensees may not use language in any statement relating to the financial affairs of a person or entity which is conventionally used by licensees in reports on financial statements or any attest service as defined herein.
-In this regard, the Board shall issue safe harbor language non-licensees may use in connection with such financial information.

-9 (2) No person or firm not holding a valid certificate, permit or registration issued under 10 Sections 6, 7, or 8 of this Act shall assume or use any title or designation that includes the words "accountant," "auditor," or "accounting," in connection with 11 12 any other language (including the language of a report) that implies that such 13 person or firm holds such a certificate, permit, or registration or has special 14 competence as an accountant or auditor, provided, however, that this subsection 15 does not prohibit any officer, partner, member, manager or employee of any firm or organization from affixing that person's own signature to any statement in 16 reference to the financial affairs of such firm or organization with any wording 17 18 designating the position, title, or office that the person holds therein nor prohibit 19 any act of a public official or employee in the performance of the person's duties as 20 such.
-21
+- 1 Non-licensees may not use language in any statement relating to the financial (h) (1) 2 affairs of a person or entity which is conventionally used by licensees in reports 3 on financial statements or any attest service as defined herein.
+In this regard, the 4 Board shall issue safe harbor language non-licensees may use in connection with 5 such financial information. - No person or firm not holding a valid certificate, permit or registration issued (2) under Sections 6, 7, or 8 of this Act shall assume or use any title or designation that includes the words "accountant," "auditor," or "accounting," in connection with any other language (including the language of a report) that implies that 10 such person or firm holds such a certificate, permit, or registration or has special competence as an accountant or auditor, provided, however, that this subsection 12 does not prohibit any officer, partner, member, manager or employee of any firm or organization from affixing that person's own signature to any statement in 14 reference to the financial affairs of such firm or organization with any wording 16 designating the position, title, or office that the person holds therein nor prohibit any act of a public official or employee in the performance of the person's duties 18 as such. - 19

-22 COMMENT: This provision clarifies the language and titles that are prohibited for non-23 licensees.
-Like the preceding subsection, subsection (h)(2) of this provision is intended to supplement the prohibitions of subsections (c) through (f), by prohibiting other titles which may 24 be misleadingly similar to the specifically reserved titles or that otherwise suggest licensure.
-In 25 26 the interest of making the prohibition against the issuance by unlicensed persons of reports on audits, reviews, compilations and reports issued under the SSAE as tight and difficult to evade as 27 28 possible, there is also some overlap between this provision and the prohibitions in subsection (a).
-29 Safe harbor language is set out in Rule 14-2.
+20 COMMENT: This provision clarifies the language and titles that are prohibited for non-licensees.
+Like the preceding subsection, subsection (h)(2) of this provision is intended to supplement the 21 22 prohibitions of subsections (c) through (f), by prohibiting other titles which may be misleadingly 23 similar to the specifically reserved titles or that otherwise suggest licensure.
+In the interest of 24 making the prohibition against the issuance by unlicensed persons of reports on audits, reviews, 25 compilations and reports issued under the SSAE as tight and difficult to evade as possible, there 26 is also some overlap between this provision and the prohibitions in subsection (a).
+Safe harbor 27 language is set out in Rule 14-2.

-31 (i) No person holding a certificate or registration or firm holding a permit under this Act shall use a professional or firm name or designation that is misleading about the 32 33 legal form of the firm, or about the persons who are partners, officers, members, managers or shareholders of the firm, or about any other matter, provided, 34 35 however, that names of one or more former partners, members, managers or 36 shareholders may be included in the name of a firm or its successor.
-A common 37 brand name, including common initials, used by a CPA Firm in its name, is not misleading if said firm is a Network Firm as defined in the AICPA Code of 38 Professional Conduct ("Code") in effect July 1, 2011 and, when offering or 39 40 rendering services that require independence under AICPA standards, said firm must comply complies with the Code's applicable standards on independence.
+29 No person holding a certificate or registration or firm holding a permit under this (i) 30 Act shall use a professional or firm name or designation that is misleading about the 31 legal form of the firm, or about the persons who are partners, officers, members, managers or shareholders of the firm, or about any other matter, provided, however, 32 33 that names of one or more former partners, members, managers or shareholders may 34 be included in the name of a firm or its successor.
+A common brand name, including 35 common initials, used by a CPA Firm in its name, is not misleading if said firm is a Network Firm as defined in the AICPA Code of Professional Conduct ("Code") in 36 37 effect July 1, 2011 and, when offering or rendering services that require independence 38 under AICPA standards, said firm complies with the Code's applicable standards on 39 independence.

-43 COMMENT: With regard to use of a common brand name or common initials by a Network 44 Firm, this language should be considered in conjunction with Rules 14-1 (c) and (d), which provide further clarity and guidance.
-45
+41 COMMENT: With regard to use of a common brand name or common initials by a Network Firm, 42 this language should be considered in conjunction with Rules 14-1 (c) and (d), which provide 43 further clarity and guidance.